 Man Dies Passing Snowplow, Line of Cars Near Humboldt

-Public Information Officer Tony Mangan describes how the crash occurred.
-"A 2018 Honda Accord was northbound on South Dakota Highway 19 and was the third vehicle behind a South Dakota Department of Transportation snowplow," said Mangan.
+"A 2018 Honda Accord was northbound on South Dakota Highway 19 and was the third vehicle behind a South Dakota Department of Transportation snowplow," said Public Information Officer Tony Mangan.
 "The driver of the Honda Accord traveled into the southbound lane in an attempt to pass the two vehicles and the snowplow.
 It collided with a southbound 2011 Chevy Silverado K3500 pickup."

 The 45-year-old male driver of the Honda Accord was pronounced dead on the scene.
 He was wearing a seatbelt.